 Setting up a bullet journal is a very personal and unique thing.
 Everyone has different styles and not everyone can draw.
 So for me to tell you how to set up a bullet journal is a bit difficult but I can give you some tips that I’ve picked up in the last year or so.

 First off, you don’t need to buy the most expensive journal but I will say go for something that has decent pages and doesn’t let ink bleed through.
 The one I’m currently using is a hot pink lined journal from Primark.
 All you need is your favourite pen and a ruler.
-Washi tape and Tombow pens can wait… for now hehe.
+Professional stationery, washi tape and Tombow pens can wait… for now hehe.

 The whole idea of bullet journalling is to be able to simply jot something down, use a key to organise the task and essentially be able to find it by using an index system.
 Whether it be study notes, daily diary entries or even a journal to plan your blog, the bullet journal system can be very helpful.